 Cornelius Van Til's view (and I believe, the Reformed view) sees man's reasoning as flawed by sin to the extent that he cannot look objectively at the compelling evidence for divine creation or Christ's resurrection from the dead (Rom.
 1: 21).
 Professing to be wise, he has become a fool.
 When we present the gospel to unbelievers, we may acknowledge openly that our evidence may not be convincing to them, but not because it is not compelling.
 It is not convincing because of their commitment to personal autonomy.
 When approaching the philosophers on the Areopagus in Athens, Paul does not grant them the two options of believing the resurrection of Christ or disbelieving it.
-As the witness of creation is sufficiently compelling to convince men of their Creator, so also is the evidence for the resurrection of Christ.
+As the witness of creation is sufficiently compelling to convince men of their Creator, so also is the evidence for the resurrection of Christ.87 so by bearing children, a task fundamentally important to the goal of dominion in Gen. 1-multiplying and filling the earth.
+But she also helps him in other innumerable tasks.
+Analogously, Christ glorified God by fulfilling the subordinate task given Him by the Father; likewise, the Holy Spirit, the "Helper", fulfils His role by renewing our hearts both in regeneration and sanctification.
+The different functional roles of the Son and the Spirit "glorify" the Father but do not diminish the essential nature of the Son or the Spirit.
+By bearing children, the woman reflects the role of the Spirit by whom men and women are "born" again (Jn.
+3: 5).

-"Therefore having overlooked the times of ignorance, God is now declaring to men that all people everywhere should repent, because He has fixed a day in which He will judge the world in righteousness through a Man whom He has appointed, having furnished proof to all men by raising Him from the dead."
+"Therefore having overlooked the times of ignorance, God is now declaring to men that all people everywhere should repent, 31 because He has fixed a day in which He will judge the world in righteousness through a Man whom He has appointed, having furnished proof to all men by raising Him from the dead."
 (Acts 17:30-31 NASB)